rajkumar42/omnisharp-vscode/debugger.md

 * Start VS Code
 * File->Open and open the downloaded vsix file

+NOTE: Do NOT try and double click the extension from Windows Explorer/Finder/etc. That will NOT work.

 ##### 4: Wait for download of platform-specific files
 The first time that C# code is opened in VS Code, the extension will download the platform-specific files needed for debugging and editing.
 Debugging and editor features will not work until these steps finish.